-Some victims are unwilling or unable to do this.
+Some victims are unwilling, or unable, to do this.
 Personally, I think it's a crucial step.
-Forgiveness is for YOU, not the abuser.
-It's about you being able to let go and move on, about not allowing the abuser to take up so much space in your head and emotions.
-It does not mean forgetting what was done to you or rationalizing it away or letting the abuser think that what they did was okay.
+Forgiveness is for you, not the abuser.
+It's about you being able to let go and move on, about not allowing your abuser to take up so much space in your head and emotions.
+It does not mean forgetting what was done to you.
+It also doesn't mean rationalizing it away or letting the abuser think the cruel treatment they inflicted on you was okay.

-You do not have to confront the abuser or even make them aware in any way that you have forgiven them.
-You can even write them a letter, and either tear it up or keep it in a journal.
+You do not have to confront the offender or even make them aware in any way that you have forgiven them.
+You can write them a letter, and either tear it up or keep it in a journal.
 It can be an "open letter" on your blog, not naming them.
 The point is that it is an exercise in helping you to heal.
 And, if you find that you cannot forgive your abuser, at least forgive yourself.
 Yes, many survivors carry around unwarranted feelings of guilt and shame.

-I was twenty-three and in a vulnerable state when I met the psychopath whom I would become entangled with for over a decade.
-It's easy to get bogged down in thinking about how much time was wasted, how much of one's life one can never reclaim, having lived with a monster for so long.
-How much of your creativity zapped.
+I was twenty-three and in a vulnerable state when I met the psychopath whom I would become entangled with off and on for over a decade.
+Sometimes it's tempting to get bogged down in thinking about how much time was wasted, how much of my life I can never reclaim, having lived with a monster for so long.
+How much of my creativity zapped.
 How much time spent walking on eggshells, waiting for the other shoe to drop.
 I prefer not to think of my time with an emotional vampire as wasted time, but rather as a learning experience.
 A chance for personal growth and change.
-The important thing is that you took away something fundamentally life changing from such an experience.
+The important thing is that you take away something fundamentally life-changing from such an experience.
 A very difficult lesson learned.
 The realization that you are stronger than you ever would have thought.

-By the time I left, I knew the problem was narcissistic personality disorder, and I also knew that that was the exact same difficulty in my interpersonal relationship with my father.
+By the time I left, I knew the problem was narcissistic personality disorder, and I also knew that was the exact same difficulty in my interpersonal relationship with my father.
 How I didn't see the blatant similarities between the two men is beyond me; they seem so obvious now.
 Most important was the realization that I was okay.
 I wasn't crazy, worthless, unlikable, or any of the other things they wanted me to believe.
 I've not seen or spoken to either of them in several years, and I don't regret cutting ties.
 Experiencing the second abusive relationship eventually led me to realize that my relationship with my parent was toxic.
 That has been an extremely useful epiphany, even though I had to go through hell first.

 5. Journaling Is an Excellent Way to Heal

 Even though reduced price online therapy sessions are gaining popularity, it still may not be affordable for everyone.
 We all have access to books and the internet.
 Read everything you can about personality disorders and emotional blackmail.
 Write about your experiences and feelings, if only for yourself.
 You've been suppressing these emotions for so long, now you need to feel them.
-Think of it as self discovery; you will start to learn who you truly are as a person, not as an extension of your NPD parent who never allowed you to fully be yourself.
+Think of it as self-discovery; you will start to learn who you truly are as a person, not as an extension of your NPD parent who never allowed you to fully be yourself.

 When reading through posts from others who are recovering from narcissistic abuse, I frequently see such comments as, "Parents shouldn't treat their children that way."
 No, they shouldn't.
 In an ideal world, they wouldn't.
 Welcome to the real world.
 It happens all the time, every day, to millions of people to varying degrees.
 It sucks.
 It is an egregious betrayal, and it almost always leaves lasting emotional scars.